HoneyBaked Ham Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - The franchisor provides initial training at no charge, but you must arrange and pay for all transportation, lodging, meals, and wages for each person who attends the training.
 These costs will vary depending on the distance traveled and the type of accommodations.

 3. Real Estate and Improvements: $148,700 to $318,600

 - If you are developing a new Store, you must install flooring, counters, wiring, display shelving, and other items, and you must paint, as required by the specifications provided by the franchisor.

 - The cost will vary depending on the condition of the premises, square footage, lease negotiations, and the extent to which your landlord funds leasehold improvements.

 - These costs assume some amount of landlord contribution.

-- You must hire an architect to prepare plans for the Store and to obtain the initial permits required to build out the Store.
+- You must hire an architect designated or approved by the franchisor to prepare plans for the Store and to obtain the initial permits required to build out the Store.